KAVA IN AUSTRALIA

 Although the Kava ceremony in Fiji is the best-known example, other Pacific Nation countries have their own ceremonies and traditions too.

 ‣ As a social tonic

-So, whether you want Instant Kava, Vanuatu Kava or Fiji Kava, you can buy it online through Buy Kava Australia
+So, in the absence of being able to enjoy a shell or two of kava at a kava bar, whether you want Instant Kava, Tongan Kava, Vanuatu Kava or Fiji Kava, you can buy it online through Buy Kava Australia.

 Kava in Australia, although available in root form, is mostly used as a powder.
 However, it is rarely used in its root form as companies process Kava on a large scale into powder.